napari/napari/docs/plugins/npe2_getting_started.md

 ...
 ```

-We named our plugin `my-py-reader`.
+We named our plugin `my-npy-reader`.
 This is the name that will be used for
-the python package.
+the Python package.
 It should conform to the [PEP8] naming convention
 (short, all-lowercase names, using dashes instead of underscores).

 After answering all the prompts, `cookiecutter` will create a directory called
-`my_npy_reader` in the current directory that holds the generated files.
+`my-npy-reader` in the current directory that holds the generated files.
 It
 will look something like this:

 ```
 my-npy-reader
-├── .napari                    <-- napari-hub customizations
+├── .napari                    <-- napari hub customizations
 │   └── DESCRIPTION.md
 │   └── config.yml
 ├── LICENSE